i-m-hossain/laravel-in-depth/README.md

+## Essential eloquent methods and properties

+1. Larvel's ORM - Eloquent provides an easy API for us to work with database
+2. We use the *query()* method to start a database query , *get()* to retrieve records, *find()* to find by id, *create()* to insert record, *update()* to update and *delete()* to delete
+3. Laravel protects the model fields from *mass assignment*  by default.
+To enable mass assignment, we will need to define the *$fillable* or *$guarded* property in the model.
+4. *$hidden* will hide model fields when we convert the model into an array. and *$append* will add extra fields to the array from the accessor method.

 ## Recursively load PHP files in a directory

-1. Iterator is an object that allows us to iterate through a series of items
+1. *Iterator* is an object that allows us to iterate through a series of items
-2. The directory iterator can help us to automatically load our routes in a folder
+2. The *directory iterator* can help us to automatically load our routes in a folder

 ## Laravel api routes best practices

 1. Route group can help us to effectively organise our API routes
-2. We can either use the array syntax or the method syntax to define a route group.
+2. We can either use the *array syntax* or the *method syntax* to define a route group.
-3. We can add URL prefix, route name prefix(name, as) , namespace and middleware to a route group
+3. We can add *URL prefix*, *route name prefix*(name, as) , *namespace* and *middleware* to a route group
-4. The where() method is useful to add matchng constraint to URL params.
+4. The *where()* method is useful to add matchng constraint to URL params.

 ## Controllers:

 1. Controller is a function that runs when a HTTP request hits a route
 2. We can delegate our route controllers into a dedicated Laravel Controller class.
 3. There are 5 main methods in a controller class:
-    - Index - displays a list of resources
+    - *Index* - displays a list of resources
-    - Store - creates a new resources
+    - *Store* - creates a new resources
-    - Show - display a specific resources
+    - *Show* - display a specific resources
-    - Update- updates a specific resources
+    - *Update*- updates a specific resources
-    - Destroy - deletes a specific resources
+    - *Destroy* - deletes a specific resources
-4. The resource/apiResources route helper method enables us to easily define API routes
+4. The r*esource/apiResources* route helper method enables us to easily define API routes